joshuaslate/type-cacheable/README.md

 ### Setup Adapter

 You will need to set up the appropriate adapter for your cache.
-So far, there is only support for Redis (`redis`, `ioredis`) and node-cache.
+So far, there is only support for Redis (`redis`, `ioredis`) and `node-cache`.
 If you would like to see more adapters added, please open an issue or, better yet, a pull request with an implementation.

 To use the Redis adapter, add the following code to your entry point: